MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_07_Perform soft-delete and purge protection key vault recovery.md

 - Verify if soft delete is enabled on a key vault and enable soft delete.

-- Grant access to a service principal to purge and recover deleted secrets.

 - List, recover, or purge a soft-deleted key vault.

 - List, recover or purge soft deleted secrets, keys, and certificates.